Life to Alvars - Restoration of Estonian alvar grasslands (LIFE13NAT/EE/000082)

 In 2022, the European Commission has chosen the Estonian alvar restoration project (LIFE to Alvars) as the best LIFE project in Natura 2000 areas during the entire period of operation!

-Project partners: lead partner Estonian Environmental Board, project coordinator Annely Holm, partners University of Tartu, University of Life Sciences and Estonian Seminatural Communities Conservation Association
+Project partners: lead partner was Estonian Environmental Board, project coordinator Annely Holm, partners University of Tartu, University of Life Sciences and Estonian Seminatural Communities Conservation Association

 - The LIFE to alvars project achieved all its objectives and improved the conservation status of Estonian alvar grasslands at all the project sites.
 Specifically, the project restored, in total, 2 501.5 ha of alvar grasslands.
 This included restoration work on 1 000 ha of private land, with the involvement of approximately 600 private landowners.
 The project team initiated a completely new restoration technique, which was tested and successfully implemented.
 The technique replaces manual work with mechanical restoration, using chain swipe mowers, guillotines, forwarders and harvesters.
 This methodology is now widely used in Estonia as a common practice in semi-natural grassland restoration; and it is also now being used to restore other habitat types, like coastal meadows and wooded meadows.

-- The project covered all the livestock breeders' needs for reintroducing grazing on Estonian alvar grasslands in the project areas, including the purchase of grazing infrastructure (e.g. watering facilities, pens animal shelters), the building of 200 km of cattle fences on the restored areas, and the restoration of 35 km of access roads to the restored areas.
+- The project covered all the livestock breeders' needs for reintroducing grazing on Estonian alvar grasslands in the project areas, including the purchase of grazing infrastructure (e.g. watering facilities, animal shelters), the building of 200 km of cattle fences on the restored areas, and the restoration of 35 km of access roads to the restored areas.
 Monitoring of restoration success, biodiversity, and socio-economic impacts were successfully carried out.
 The recovery of the meadow vegetation has been much faster than expected.
 In the areas covered with juniper bushes, recovery of meadow vegetation was observed during the first vegetative period after the initial restoration.
 Heavily overgrown areas reached the same level of species richness within 2-3 years as the areas that were initially in the better state.
 In total, 178 farmers, landowners and entrepreneurs were trained on habitat restoration techniques.
 The relevant management guidelines for alvars were updated.

 - During the project, the status of EU Habitats Directive priority habitat type Nordic alvar and precambrian calcareous flatrocks (6280*) was directly improved by more than doubling the habitat area of alvar grasslands in favourable condition in Estonia.
 As one-third of all of the alvar grasslands are situated in Estonia, this is a European-scale Natura 2000 habitat improvement.
 The project also contributes to the implementation of the EU Biodiversity Strategy.
 Results from biodiversity monitoring showed that the number of protected species (plants, birds and insects) typical of this habitat type benefitted from the restoration and the re-establishment of sustainable management in the restored areas.